saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 `skill` tool means I can allow agents to load skills without granting them general filesystem `read` access.
 It also means the model doesn't need to know where skills are located — it just asks for a skill by name.

+Some skills auto-inject based on triggers: editing a `.py` file pulls in the Python skill, writing a blog post loads the tone guide, and so on.

 ### Memory: persistent context across sessions